 The countertop appliance could also be a great option if you have limited oven space and want to have a backup for busy cooking days or holiday occasions.
 This way, you can finish off your cakes, pies, and cookies while you’ve got your meat working in a separate appliance.

-If you’re looking for an appliance that can do more than just rotisserie, a roaster oven could be a great way to not only cook a roast, but also air fry, grill, dehydrate, and toast a variety of foods.
+If you’re looking for a machine that can do more than just rotisserie, a roaster oven could be a great way to not only cook a roast, but also air fry, grill, dehydrate, and toast a variety of foods.
 Ultimately, the device you choose depends on how much kitchen space you have to sacrifice, your budget, and the specific cooking functions you’re looking to get out of it.
 To aid your decision, we researched and tested options currently available on the market today.

 Here are the best rotisserie and roaster ovens.